jaikanth25/RANK-OF-A-MATRIX/README.md

 Display the rank of matrix A using the print() statement.

 ## Program:
-Development by : JAIKANTH B
+Developed by : JAIKANTH B
 Register no : 2305002010
 ```
 import numpy as np